-This research also demonstrated a method for creating university leagues, specifically by using Round University Ranking 2020 as an example.
-Two-way clustering algorithms were utilized to generate a more agreeable ranking of universities, grouping them into leagues.
+This research also demonstrated a method for creating university leagues, specifically by using Round University Ranking 2020 as an example, and also on the 2022 and 2023 datasets.
+Bi-clustering algorithms were utilized to generate a more agreeable ranking of universities, grouping them into leagues.
 The leagues were intentionally composed of universities with comparable profiles and combined indicators based on the similarity of their profiles.
 This technique functions as a feature selection or dimension reduction method, making it easier to comprehend the university leagues and rankings within them.

-This method has already been used to group economics faculties into leagues within a country (Italy) Raponi et al., 2016a.
-Compared to this study, the present paper's novelty lies in applying this method in two respects.
-The results were presented, on the one hand, based on an international university ranking and, on the other hand, with different thresholds.
+This method has already been used to group selected economic faculties into leagues within one country (Italy) (Raponi et al., 2016).
+They found two different clusters based on the nature of the institutions.
+One of the clusters contains public universities, while the other cluster has private universities.
+Compared to this study, the present work's novelty lies in applying this method in two respects.
+The results were presented, on the one hand, based on international university rankings and, on the other hand, with different thresholds.